charleslbryant/reactfluxts/README.md

 # reactfluxts
 **Playing with React Flux and Typescript**

-I am watching the Pluralsight course, Building Applications with React and Flux, by Cory House.
-The goal is to learn the basics of React and Flux then throw Typescript in the mix.
+I am watched the Pluralsight course, Building Applications with React and Flux, by Cory House.
+The goal was to learn the basics of React and Flux then throw Typescript in the mix.

 ## Requirements